wp-plugins/simple-login-sc/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a simple login form via a shortcode and does not add any extraneous code to slow your website.
+Adds a simple login form via a shortcode and does not add any extraneous code to slow your website.
 It just uses the core functions of WordPress.

 == Description ==